- Unit Studies

 - >

-- Grade 1, Month 1, The Wonder of Patterns
+- Grade 1, Unit 1, The Wonder of Patterns & Forms

-Grade 1, Month 1, The Wonder of Patterns
+Grade 1, Unit 1, The Wonder of Patterns & Forms

 Concept: Objects and shapes have attributes that can be described, measured, and compared.